DanRHenry/DanRHenry/README.md

 # Welcome to my Github Page!

-#### I began learning web development in the UprightEd Oct 2022 ignition bootcamp, and have been loving it ever since!
+#### I began learning web development in Oct 2022, and have been loving it ever since!

 #### Please feel free to browse my repositories!